goffreder/kyoryu-no-go-client/README.md

 Credits to:
 - [React beginner tutorial: implementing the board game Go](http://cjlarose.com/2014/01/09/react-board-game-tutorial.html) by [Chris LaRose](http://cjlarose.com/) for the vanilla React implementation and tutorial.
 - [Andrew Hyndman](https://github.com/ajhyndman) for the [great visuals](http://ajhyndman.github.io/go-react-redux-elm/react-redux/).

-## TODO
-- [ ] Fix percentile box-shadow for stones (either we use `react-dimensions` - which is unmaintained - and we fail the relevant test, or we use a fixed width and we lose in responsiveness)
-- [ ] Check react render performances